 We visited Silverton—I am not into "Mad Max” movies, but the Mad Max 2 movie was filmed in Broken Hill and Silverton.
 While Mad Max tourists stop at the Silverton Hotel for nostalgia, we actually had a good lunch there just because we were hungry.

 After lunch, we drove to the Mundi Mundi plain overview, where much of the opening of the film was shot.
 We mostly enjoyed the breathtaking view despite the wind.
 The wide, flat Australian outback extends seemingly forever—in fact it is so flat and so devoid of trees and shrubs that you can see the curvature of the earth.

 We visited the Day Dream Mine located northwest of Silverton and about 20 kilometres outside of Broken Hill.
-It was established in 1882, now serving as tourist attraction.
+It was established in 1882 and now serves as tourist attraction.
 We were allowed to walk into the mine down to level 4 - a welcome change as the outdoors were extremely windy due to a strong cyclone over Southern Australia that caused major power outages and damages near Adelaide.